FiloSottile/age/.github/ISSUE_TEMPLATE/spec-feedback.md

 ---

 <!-- This is the issue tracker of a specific implementation of
-the age format, as specified at https://age-encryption.org/v1
+the age format, which is specified at https://age-encryption.org/v1

 Please consider using the mailing list to discuss the specification: